scpeters/ihmc_ros_core/ihmc_sim/README.md

-#ihmc_sim
+#ihmc\_sim

 ## Getting Started

-To download the latest IHMC Controller-plus-Sim binaries, you must first `rosrun ihmc_sim ihmcBootstrap.py`.
+To download the latest IHMC Controller-plus-Sim binaries, run `rosrun ihmc_sim ihmc_dist_update.py`.
 This should always be done on the first run.
+This will pull in the latest version of the .java distribution.

 ##Usage